• Skip to primary navigation

 They impart a subtle flavor to the food and help to keep it moist during cooking.

-Fresh corn husks can be used in much the same way.
+Fresh corn husks can be used in much the same way - or check creamed corn substitutes for creamy sides when texture is the priority.

 While they lack the flavor of banana leaves, they make up for it with their unique texture.